 Grappling With The Dark Night Of The Soul

 Personal growth is an arduous journey lined with moments of despair, interspersed with joyous ones.
 This journey called life is a voyage of highs and lows.
 There is never a time when everything is smooth sailing because that would mean remaining idle and not developing our greatest strength.
 Perhaps we shouldn’t cling to the good times but appreciate them when they arrive.
-I believe life is not meant to be a sea of happiness nor the depths of despair.
+I believe life is not only meant to be filled with happiness, nor the depths of despair.
 Our journey is a transient tale of dualities, so we can experience our true nature amongst the peaks and valleys.

-For example, has life been a series of good and bad times or is it smooth sailing?
-I’m yet to meet anyone who claims life has been easy-going.
+For example, has your life been good and bad or somewhere in between?
+I’m yet to meet someone who claims life is easy going.
 Even the wealthy with their material riches encounter problems.
-No one is immune to the ravages of life.
+Therefore, no one is immune to the ravages of life.
 Though, how we respond to our circumstances determines our level of growth or whether we remain mired in our problems.
-The strongest amongst us wrestle and toil with the fabric of their existence in silence, some of them grappling with the dark night of the soul.
+The strongest amongst us wrestle and toil with the fabric of their existence in silence.
+Some grapple with the dark night of the soul.
 They bleed in silence.
 They bloom in silence and emerge stronger than before, for their wounds are sacred gifts to themselves and others.
-It is what spiritual author Matt Kahn means when he writes in Everything Is Here to Help You: A Loving Guide to Your Soul’s Evolution: “To alter someone’s experience is much like continually moving the seeds planted, hoping to find a more ideal spot for growth.
-Each time a seed is moved, the growing process is interrupted and disturbs the roots that are meant to sprout along their own rhythm of time.”

 Meet Others With Kind-Heartedness

 It’s no secret: how we treat others reflects in how we treat ourselves.
-The greatest gift I can offer myself is to treat others with compassion even if I can’t do anything for them.
-It was the Dalai Lama who once said: “If you can, help others; if you cannot do that, at least do not harm them.”
+The greatest gift I can offer myself is to treat others with compassion, even if I can’t do anything for them.
+It was the Dalai Lama who said: “If you can, help others; if you cannot do that, at least do not harm them.”
 If they need to suffer in silence, we ought to allow them the space to find their strength and courage.
-It is their path, and ours is not to judge nor castigate them but greet them with kindness and humility.
-The strongest amongst us suffer in silence because in those moments when they are grappling with their inner demons, they are close to awakening their inner power.
+Their path is unique to them, and ours is not to judge nor castigate them but to greet them with kindness and humility.
+Considering this, I invite you to answer the questions throughout this article.
+Use them as journal prompts and see if you can gain an awareness of your pain and how you treat yourself in such moments.
+After all, the strongest amongst us suffer in silence because, in those moments when they are grappling with their inner demons, they are close to awakening their inner power.